eudoxia0/eudoxia0.github.io/article/_posts/2023-04-30-two-years-ocaml.md

 2. Multiple modules can implement the same iterface, while in Haskell, a type can only implement a type class in one way.

+The drawback is you lose implicit specialization.
+You have to manually instantiate modules, and manually refer to them.
+You can't write `show x`, you have to write `FooShow.show x`.
+This adds a baseline level of line noise to all code that uses modules.

+It makes composing code harder.
+In Haskell, you can define a type class and say that the type parameters can only accept types that implement other type classes.
+This lets you naturally compose implementations: for example, you can make it so that if a type `A` implements the equality type class `Eq`, and a type `B` also implements `Eq`, then the tuple `(A, B)` implements `Eq` in the obvious way.

+In OCaml the only way to do this is with functors, which, again, have to be manually instantiated, and the resulting module referred to by name.

+And this is also anti-modular, since you can have multiple modules created by instantiating the same functor over the same structure, and this duplication may not be trivial to erase.
+In Haskell, the type class database is global and there is no duplication.

 ## Modules Hide Too Much {#hiding}

 - example